micropython/micropython/ports/silabs/README.md

     sudo apt install default-jre gcc-arm-none-eabi wget python3 python3-pip git git-lfs gettext uncrustify sudo python -m pip install --upgrade pip

+**Note** that this uses git lfs and will not link without it.
+The error is something like "Unknown file format" because git lfs has a text placeholder file.

 ## Supported boards ##

 | Board                       | Code         | Build CMD                                  |